Empowering, engaging and advocating for K-12 computer science teachers.

-Curated by expert technologists and mapped to the Praxis exam and national computer science standards, the library contains 33 courses with over 100 hours of content.
+Curated by expert technologists and mapped to the Praxis exam and national computer science standards, the free library contains over 100 hours of content.
 It covers everything from how to jumpstart a career in IT to UX design and front end development to Java and Python.

 CSTA+ members can also access the full Pluralsight platform at a steeply discounted rate as a continuous learning and professional development opportunity.
 Learn more and access here.

 CSTA Equity Fellowship

 Pluralsight One funds CSTA's National Equity Fellowship, a program to develop leadership in equitable teaching practices and advocacy.
 The Equity Fellowship is designed to uplift educators nationally by sharing innovations, supporting inclusive leadership development opportunities and building ongoing, peer-to-peer professional learning experiences focused on addressing issues of equity in the computer science classrooms for all CSTA members.
 Pluralsight One partnered with Microsoft to fund the inaugural national fellowship cohort in 2019 and now funds expansion of the program as well as alumni support.
 Learn more about the Equity Fellowship, apply or nominate a K-12 teacher here.

 Measuring the reach of our partnership